Ex-Miami school board member, 81, shoots at police in chase

 PEMBROKE PINES, Fla.
-(AP) — An 81-year-old former Miami-Dade educator and school board shot at officers during a chase, before crashing his car, police in Florida said.
+(AP) — An 81-year-old former Miami-Dade educator and school board member shot at officers during a chase, before crashing his car, police in Florida said.

 Solomon Stinson faces charges in a series of events Sunday afternoon that began with him pointing a gun at a woman while driving slowly through a Miramar neighborhood, described by police as an aggravated assault.
 Later, Stinson shot at a man’s car, shattering the back window, following an argument in a mall parking lot, and then followed and fired at a woman’s car, The Miami Herald reported .